tricaisabel/reviews-app/README.md

 ### Test using Postman
 - Click the import button in Postman and select the reviews-app-postman-collection.json file (at the root of the reviews-app-be project)
-- Try the imported requests and happy testing!
+- Try the imported request templates and happy testing!

 Note: To be able to send requests to companies you need to have a json web token provided by the login request